rvbd-operator/beta/readme.md

 ```
-Change the image identifiers as appropriate for example:
+Change the image identifiers as appropriate to the following:

 ```
         - name: RVBD_JAVA_INSTRUMENTATION_IMAGE